Ziming-WU-eynesbury/INFT1016/README.md

 # This is a large heading.
 Inline code: make this word inline.
 # This is a large heading.
+Format this text as code.
+def foo():
+    if not bar:
+        return True
 ![]( https://images.pexels.com/photos/1108099/pexels-photo-1108099.jpeg?auto=compress&cs=tinysrgb&w=1260&h=750&dpr=1.)